-Notes to the Special Purpose Financial Statements
+Notes to the Special Purpose Financial Statements for the year ended 30 June 2020

 Note 1.
 Significant Accounting Policies (continued)

 The rate applied of 27.5% is the equivalent company tax rate prevalent at reporting date.
 No adjustments have been made for variations that have occurred during the year.